AshuDSAI/DS_Project/README.md

 Optimize Costs: Avoid overpaying by acting on price discrepancies.
 Increase Supplier Transparency: Make informed decisions about whether to negotiate or look elsewhere.
 Streamline Purchasing: Quickly identify and focus on the items with the highest savings potential.

+How to Cite This Project:

+If you would like to cite this project, you can use the following format:

+(Chicago Style):
+Sonu, Ashutosh Kumar.
+2024.
+Optimizing Procurement in Hospitality: Developing an Intelligent Alert System for Cost-Effective Purchasing.
+GitHub. https://github.com/AshuDSAI/DS_Project.